Table of Contents

 - Documents are rendered in a TeX Live environment which has been configured for ShareLaTeX/Overleaf.
 Additional there is a version available called texlive:latest.
 This is a very current, generic TeX environment which gets updated frequently but is not specifically tested for ShareLaTeX.

-Q: Does Overleaf offer git or dropbox integrations?
+Q: Does the GWDG Overleaf service offer zotero or mendeley integrations?

 A: No, unfortunately the manufacturer reserves this for his cloud service: https://de.overleaf.com/for/enterprises/features